vIP PASS? Common Questions and Answers

 vIP PASS requires a DOCSIS 3.0 modem while a CMTS can use an existing DOCSIS 2.0 modem.
 Doesn’t this raise the cost of vIP PASS?

-To deliver high speed data and video, virtually all cable operators are employing DOCSIS 3.0 based modems which support channel bonding, This is due to the fact that only a small number of video channels could ever be supported in a four channel bonding group along with 50 Mb/s or 100 Mb/s service.
-Therefore designing a CMTS based IP video delivery system for managed IP services requires at least two independent tuners.
-Similarly, vIP PASS has been designed around cable operator desires to support high speed data and video services at the same time.
+To deliver high-speed data and video, virtually all cable operators are employing DOCSIS 3.0-based modems which support channel bonding, This is due to the fact that only a small number of video channels could ever be supported in a four-channel bonding group along with 50 Mb/s or 100 Mb/s service.
+Therefore designing a CMTS-based IP video delivery system for managed IP services requires at least two independent tuners.
+Similarly, vIP PASS has been designed around cable operators desires to support high-speed data and video services at the same time.
 However, vIP PASS is more flexible than the CMTS because it employs switched digital technology to assign programming to the best tuner channel, thereby enabling more IP devices connected to the same modem to receive independent programming at the same time.

 Aren’t the costs of CMTS’s going to fall dramatically in the near future, and if so, doesn’t this negate the benefits of vIP PASS?

-In the last three months, CMTS manufacturers have claimed that the price per downstream channel will drop from the current price of $2,000 or more, to $1000 to even $100 by 2011.
-For argument sake, let’s dismiss the rest of the benefits of vIP PASS including its ability to manage MPEG video and IP Video in a single context.
-The alternative of expanding downstream bandwidth with older, expensive CMTS technology is to buy vIP PASS today, saving 75% of your CapEx while being able to deploy new services that increase your customer satisfaction, your competitiveness and enable new revenue streams..
-If and when a next generation CMTS becomes available, you can always opt to deploy these new CMTS’s and to redeploy the vIP PASS servers and the universal QAMs for other video applications in your network, because they are universal..
+In the last three months, CMTS manufacturers have claimed that the price per downstream channel will drop from the current price of $2,000 or more to $1000 to even $100 by 2011.
+For argument’s sake, let’s dismiss the rest of the benefits of vIP PASS including its ability to manage MPEG video and IP Video in a single context.
+The alternative to expanding downstream bandwidth with older, expensive CMTS technology is to buy vIP PASS today, saving 75% of your CapEx while being able to deploy new services that increase your customer satisfaction, your competitiveness and enable new revenue streams.
+If and when a next-generation CMTS becomes available, you can always opt to deploy these new CMTS’s and redeploy the vIP PASS servers and the universal QAMs for other video applications in your network, because they are universal.
 This is a win-win.
-You save money today, and your investment in vIP PASS continues to provide dividends whether or not a next generation CMTS becomes available. vIP PASS enables you to lock in savings now and insure your competitiveness without waiting for new technology promised for delivery sometime in the distant future.
+You save money today, and your investment in vIP PASS continues to provide dividends whether or not a next-generation CMTS becomes available. vIP PASS enables you to lock in savings now and insure your competitiveness without waiting for new technology promised for delivery sometime in the distant future.
 BigBand has a comprehensive cost model which can predict your savings.